alexa-games/litexa/docs/book/backdoor.md

 ## Modifying the Response Object

-Modifying the skill response is currently possible in one of three ways:
+Modifying the skill response is currently possible in one of two ways:

 1. indirectly, by [modifying response properties](#_2-pending-response-data) in the Litexa `context` object, as described above.
 2. directly, by writing a [Litexa extension](extensions.html#_3-runtime-extension) with a `beforeFinalResponse` handler which would receive the full response object prior to it being sent.
-3. directly, by writing a function in your skill's project that you then assign to Litexa's `responsePostProcessor` handler.

 ## Accepting Novel Events